honzasp/honzasp.github.io/about/index.markdown

 menu: about
 ---

-Hello, my name is Jan Špaček /jan ʃpatʃɛk/.
+My name is Jan Špaček /jan ʃpatʃɛk/.
 I am studying at the [Charles University](http://www.mff.cuni.cz) and I enjoy both the theory and the practice of computer science.
 You can find me on GitHub as [@honzasp](https://github.com/honzasp) or you can [send me an